Sk1ttlezWasH3re/Sk1ttlezWasH3re/README.md

+<b>Call us sensitive but Heavy fucking DNI if Forsaken is your main interest unless we're friends or we know you .
+We don't want anything to do with you guys anymore . /srs</b>
 ![Tumblr_l_1046540992840270](https://github.com/user-attachments/assets/e1fa62f8-6e4d-4a2a-8fa7-aebcd4b41fb3)
 <p align="center"> <sub> flashing lights + gifs warn 4 strawpage </sub>
 <h3  align="center"> ♥︎ <a href="https://sk1ttlez-is-h3re.carrd.co">carrd</a> ♥︎ <a href="https://skittlesdni.carrd.co/">dni</a> ♥︎ <a href="https://sk1ttlezishere.straw.page">strawpage</a> ♥︎ </h3>